DenisKhay/playground/eventLoop/README.md

 ### Print out Promise next tick (e), Next tick (k)
-// TODO will it go forever it two types of the microtask will schedule each other Previously scheduled nextTicks microtasks execution
+Previously scheduled nextTicks microtasks execution
 #### Async tasks scheduled / thrown into thread pull (including those who were scheduled before)
 Microtasks (NextTick) -2 = 0